-- prior approval from the French Ministry in charge of Economy and Finance if the activities of the French target are considered as sensitive regarding the French public order or if there is one contract concluded with the French authorities, and
+- prior approval from the French Ministry in charge of Economy and Finance if the activities of the French target are considered as sensitive regarding the French public order or if there is one contract concluded with the French authorities

 Acquisitions in Germany are traditionally made by private agreements.
 Large scale takeover battles of the kind witnessed in the US and the UK have few equivalents in the German market.
 The vast majority of transactions are related to the acquisition of medium-sized, mostly family-owned businesses (so-called Mittelstand).
-Germany has a very liberal attitude toward foreign investors.
+Germany has still a quite liberal attitude towards foreign investors.
 For cross-border deals, German style M&A documentation is often aligned to the extent possible with international standards.
-The acquisition of a direct or indirect interest of 10% of the voting rights in a German enterprise is subject to review by the Federal Ministry of Economy if the acquirer is either resident

 Generally, no legal, regulatory or governmental restrictions on transfer of shares in a Hong Kong incorporated company unless the target business belongs to the following sectors:

-- Telecommunications (regulated by the Telecommunications Ordinance (Cap 106) and the Competition Ordinance (Cap 619) (see above)); or
+- Telecommunications (regulated by the Telecommunications Ordinance (Cap 106) and the Competition Ordinance (Cap 619)); or

 - Broadcasting (regulated by the Broadcasting Ordinance Cap 562).

-Banking - The National Bank of Hungary is involved in the authorisation to merge financial institutions, but its authorisation is not a substitute for the authorisation of the Economic Competition Office.
+Banking - The National Bank of Hungary is involved in the authorisation to merge financial institutions, but its authorisation is not a substitute for the authorisation of the Hungarian Competition Authority.

-Media/broadcasting - The Economic Competition Office shall obtain the opinion of the National Media and Infocommunications Authority's Media Council for the approval of concentration of such enterprises which are bearing editorial responsibility and the primary objective of which is to distribute media content to the general public via an electronic communications network or a printed press product.
+Media/broadcasting - The Hungarian Competition Authority shall obtain the opinion of the National Media and Infocommunications Authority's Media Council for the approval of concentration of such enterprises which are bearing editorial responsibility and the primary objective of which is to distribute media content to the general public via an electronic communications network or a printed press product.
 As a main rule, the Media Council shall not have the right to refuse granting official approval, when the level of merger between independent sources of opinion after the merger will ensure the right for diversity of information within the relevant market for the media content service.
-As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be two million forints (approximately EUR 6.153,-), payable to the Economic Competition Office together with the procedural fee.
+As a main rule, the amount of the administrative service fee payable to the Media Council for its procedure as administrative authority shall be two million forints (approximately EUR 5,757,-), payable to the Hungarian Competition Authority together with the procedural fee.

 Electricity and natural gas utility: approval of the Hungarian Energy and Public Utility Regulatory Authority for the merger of electricity and natural gas utility companies operating under licences issued by the same authority.

-M&A documentation will be quite similar to that used in some other jurisdictions, such as the UK and US.
+M&A documentation is quite similar to that used in other jurisdictions, such as the UK and US.
 Regulatory consents may be required depending on the nature of the deal eg. Central Bank of Ireland approval is needed for certain banking and insurance transcations.
 Pension deficits require substantial due diligence in view of huge potential liabilities to be made good.
 An investment screening regime is likely to be introduced in critical sectors where public order or security may be at stake.

-Apart from eventual regulatory burdens, Dutch style M&A documentation is partly “leaner” compared to, for example, US style documentation.
-This is because statutory Dutch law already provides for many of the definitions of contractual terms and concepts, e.g. definition of damages etc., so that fewer contractual details are needed.
+Apart from eventual regulatory burdens, Dutch style M&A documentation can be considered partly as “leaner” compared to, for example, US style documentation.
+This is because statutory Dutch law already provides for many of the definitions of contractual terms and concepts, eg definition of damages etc., so that fewer contractual details are needed.